Barha family: Family history

-Tihanpur branch
+Tihaanpuri branch

-The Tihaanpuri branch produced several high-ranking nobles, including Nawab Abdullah Khan I. The branch began with Sayyid Jalal Khan Emir, an 8th-generation descendant of Abdullah al Wasiti.
-Khan Emir left Tihanpur and settled in Dharsi, located in the pargana (an administrative district) of Jauli.
-He had four sons, of whom the eldest, Umar Shahid, settled in Jansath.
-The second son, Chaman, settled in Chitaura; a third son, Hassan, settled in Bihari, and a fourth, Ahmad, made his home in Kawal, in the pargana of Jansath.
+The Tihaanpuri branch began with Sayyid Jalal Khan Emir, an eighth-generation descendant of Abdullah al Wasiti, and produced several high-ranking nobles including Nawab Abdullah Khan I. Khan Emir left Tihanpur and settled in Dharsi in the pargana (administrative district) of Jauli.
+He had four sons of whom the eldest, Umar Shahid, settled in Jansath; the second, Chaman, in Chitaura; the third, Hassan, in Bihari; and the fourth, Ahmad, in Kawal, in the pargana of Jansath.

-Jansath

-Abdullah Khan Barha, a Mughal nobleman.
+Umar Shahid

 The Sayyid brothers played an important role during the decline of the Mughal Empire.

-Upon his arrival, Umar found Jansath already occupied by Jat and Brahmin communities.
-However, during the branch's ascendancy in the late Mughal era, its influence grew so significantly that Jansath was administratively separated from the Jauli pargana.
+When Umar Shahid arrived in Jahsad he found the area was already occupied by Jat and Brahmin communities.
+However, the branch's influence grew so significantly during the late Mughal era that Jansath was administratively separated from the Jauli pargana.

-It was also from this branch that Nawab Abdullah Khan I emerged, better known in places like Ajmer as Sayyid Mian.
-The branch benefited from Aurangzeb's reign.
-By the time Aurangzeb died, the branch had considerable influence, with Sayyid Mian's sons - Nawab Hussain Ali Khan and Nawab Abdullah Khan II - attached to the future emperor Bahadur Shah.
-Nawab Hussain Ali Khan and Nawab Abdullah Khan II, also known as the Sayyid Brothers, were positioned such that when Bahadur Shah I ascended to the throne with the brothers' assistance, he granted the former the government of Patna and the latter the government of Allahabad.
+Nawab Abdullah Khan I – better known as Sayyid Mian in places like Ajmer – also emerged from this branch of the Barha family, which benefitted under Aurangzeb's reign.
+By the time Aurangzeb died the branch had considerable influence, with Sayyid Mian's sons Nawab Hussain Ali Khan and Nawab Abdullah Khan II – also known as the Sayyid brothers – attached to the future emperor Bahadur Shah I. The two brothers were positioned such that when Bahadur Shah I ascended to the throne with their assistance he granted Nawab Hussain Ali Khan the government of Patna and Nawab Abdullah Khan II the government of Allahabad.

-In 1709, Sayyid Ahmad, Sayyid Khan, Sayyid Hussain Khan, and Sayyid Ghairat Khan participated in suppressing a rebellion of Hindu princes along the Narbada River.
-They fought in the vanguard and were killed along with their followers.
-The Tihaanpuris remained active in campaigns in Punjab, Gujarat, and along the Indus.
-Their influence increased during this period, though later declined with the fall of the Sayyid Brothers.
+The family's influence increased during this period, though it later declined following the death of the Sayyid brothers.
+For in 1709 Sayyid Ahmad, Sayyid Khan, Sayyid Hussain Khan, and Sayyid Ghairat Khan participated in the suppression of a rebellion by Hindu princes along the Narmada River, fought in the vanguard, and were killed along with their followers.
+However, the Tihaanpuris still remained active in later campaigns in Punjab, Gujarat, and along the Indus River.

-In 1712, the sons of Sayyid Mian, having found themselves in a dangerous position and distrustful of other ministers at Delhi, took it upon themselves to raise Prince Furrukhsiyar to the throne as Emperor.
-The sons of Sayyid Mian participated in the battles of Sarai Alam Chand (Allahabad) and Agra.
-Sayyid Nurudin Ali Khan was killed in action at Allahabad.
+In 1712 the sons of Sayyid Mian found themselves in a dangerous position and, being distrustful of other ministers in Delhi, took it upon themselves to place Prince Furrukhsiyar on the throne as emperor.
+The sons of Sayyid Mian participated in the battles of Sarai Alam Chand (Allahabad) and Agra, with Sayyid Nurudin Ali Khan killed in action at Allahabad.

-Nawab Sayyid Hassan Ali Khan, who thereafter became known as Abdullah Khan II, was appointed as Grand Vezier with the title of Qutb al Mulk, while Nawab Sayyid Hussain Ali Khan was appointed as Commander-in-Chief with the title of Amir ul Mammalik.
-With the demise of the Sayyid Brothers, many other notable Sayyids fell - beginning with the assassination of Hussain Ali Khan and later with the capture of Abdullah Khan II at the Battle of Hasanpur.
-The Tihanpur branch declined significantly following this, as many of its leaders were killed or captured in conflicts with rival nobles such as Muhammad Amin Khan and Qamar ud din Khan.
+Nawab Sayyid Hassan Ali Khan was thereafter known as Abdullah Khan II and was appointed grand vizier with the title of Qutb al Mulk, while Nawab Sayyid Hussain Ali Khan was appointed commander-in-chief with the title of Amir ul Mammalik.
+With the demise of the Sayyid brothers, many other notable Sayyids fell, beginning with the assassination of Hussain Ali Khan and the later capture of Abdullah Khan II at the Battle of Hasanpur.
+The Tihaanpuri branch declined significantly after this, as many of its leaders were killed or captured in conflicts with rival nobles such as Muhammad Amin Khan and Qamar ud din Khan.